 After World War 2 there seems to have been little cargo activity although the Club minutes of 1 May 1979 have this little snippet showing that colliers still featured occasionally.

-(2) The Coal boat had not come in at Fortrose Harbour as had been intended but had unloaded at Inverness instead.
+(2) that he should speak to Henry Scrimshaw who may be able to help.
+The Coal boat had not come in at Fortrose Harbour as had been intended but had unloaded at Inverness instead. and supported the Updated January 2015 Part 5